One Omaha Mini-Grant FAQ

 An MOU or a “Memorandum of Understanding” is an agreement between two or more parties outlined in a formal document.
 It is not legally binding but signals the willingness of the parties to move forward with a contract.

-Any group with at least four active organizers, that does their work in Omaha, and is not already registered in the Neighborhood Directory is eligible for the mini-grant.
+Any group with at least three active organizers that does their work in Omaha is eligible for the mini-grant.

 Grant funds can NOT be used for lobbying (urging people to support or oppose certain legislation) or for promoting or opposing certain candidates running for office.